 The cartographer was taking part in a broad collective effort of renaming, bounding, and explaining empire across a terrestrial expanse that could barely be conceived even if it could be measured, staking claims to those magnified Carribbean islands where Columbus did in fact make landfall.
 The map so laboriously made by de la Cosa foregrounded the islands that were multicolored to resemble the genre of isolari of the Aegean, but planted the Spanish flag on a renamed Hispaniola, confirming the voyage had successfully renamed the islands, placing them below Spanish flags.

 The arrival of the navigator echoed modern statues, as well as the poesis of early modern geography of naming, bounding, and declaring sovereignty over untold expanses rendered open to subjugation and control: the images of the region in the Letters of Columbus, an early best-seller, promoted the possessions of the monarch in the New World as a direct appropriation in the name of the Spanish monarchs, promising an abundance of spices, metals, and indeed the inhabitants themselves–and their souls as potential sites of conversion.
+But this was also the very Columbus, of course, who had instituted the conscription of native American labor as a result of this travels to the Indies, desperate to hit upon a schem to make the voyage more profitable, and sent five ships filled with enslaved indians back to Europe in 1495, defraying costs of travels to the New World that had not brought the expected profit of Asiatic or Indian riches, tied to spices, as well as gold, to the Mediterranean slave market, often arguing that the temperament and climactic origin of indigenous made them suited for hard labor.

 5. Did placement of the statue of Columbus off of Manhattan a gesture to Columbus’ renaming New World properties for Spain’s sovereign as if to channel a motif of the promotion of real estate development?
 Or was it only assimilated to his own fascination with a language of monumentality?